Toggle Location Modal

 Ophthalmologist

-Addressing thyroid eye disease is essential for preserving eye health and preventing more severe issues.
-Delays in treatment can exacerbate symptoms and lead to significant complications, such as:
+Addressing this condition is essential for preserving eye health and preventing more severe issues.
+Delays in thyroid eye disease treatment can exacerbate symptoms and lead to significant complications, such as:

 1. Untreated TED can worsen eye misalignment (strabismus), leading to persistent double vision.